 Also, Brenda has served as a consultant and grant writer for VolPACT, a nonprofit organization providing non-emergency specialty treatments to low-income uninsured residents of Jackson County, OR.
 She was instrumental in helping them obtain their 501(c)(3) nonprofit status, as well as $25,000 in grant funds during 2013.

-Currently she is a Writer/Research Consultant for KS Film, which is producing an educational nature documentary on the rare and unique Klamath-Siskiyou Region which is one of just seven IUCN areas of Global Botanical significance in North America.
+She is also a Writer/Research Consultant for KS Film, which is producing an educational nature documentary on the rare and unique Klamath-Siskiyou Region which is one of just seven IUCN areas of Global Botanical significance in North America.
 It has been proposed as a World Heritage Site and UNESCO Biosphere Reserve.

-Brenda has authored more than 60 articles for The Morgan Horse magazine with regular contributions since 1985.
-Her articles have also appeared in other equine publications such as The Whip, Western Horseman, Horse & Rider, Ranch & Reata, and Vaquero Heritage Times.
+Brenda has authored more than 70 articles for The Morgan Horse magazine with regular contributions since 1985.
+Her articles have also appeared in other equine publications including The Canadian Morgan Horse, The British Morgan Horse Society magazine, The Whip, Western Horseman, Horse & Rider, Ranch & Reata, and Vaquero Heritage Times.
 Brenda has owned Morgan horses since 1984 and has also done equine appraisals, consulting, and pedigree analysis and research.
-She is a consultant and member of the project team for a new documentary film on the Morgan breed.
+She has served as a consultant and member of the project team for a new documentary film on the Morgan breed.
 The first segment, The Fighting Breed, covers Morgans during the Civil War and is now available on DVD.

 Brenda was named to the Women’s Honor Roll for the American Morgan Horse Association (AMHA) in 2014, and won the AMHA Mabel Owen Media Award for 2015 for her articles on the history of the breed.
 Her series of historical articles on the Justin Morgan horse and his sons are posted at Figure & Sons on the Morgan Horse website, and a few other articles are posted in the Morgan Horse Archives.
 She is presently working on a book to compile her Morgan horse articles and research.

-Additionally, Brenda is an advocate of natural therapeutic grade essential oils which she has successfully used both for herself and her family as well as for her horses and other pets.
-In 2014, she completed the International Certification in Aromatherapy course, and in 2016 the Masters’ Series Aromatherapy Course, both through the Pacific Institute of Aromatherapy, the longest standing aromatherapy educational program in the U.S. Brenda has also completed introductory aromatherapy courses from both Aromahead Institute and The School for Aromatic Studies, and is presently studying Aromatherapy for Natural Living at the Aromahead Institute.
-At the School for Aromatic Studies, she has completed the Essential Wellness Course and is currently working on certification in French Aromatic Medicine and French Aromatic Foundations, in addition to the Aromatic Scholars/Clinical Aromatherapy certification programs.
+Additionally, Brenda is an advocate of the highest quality of pure, genuine and authentic essential oils which she has successfully used for therapeutic purposes both for herself and her family as well as for her horses and other pets.
+In 2014, she completed the International Certification in Aromatherapy course; in 2016 the Masters’ Series Aromatherapy Course, and in 2017 the Advanced Plant Language Course through the Pacific Institute of Aromatherapy, the longest standing aromatherapy educational program in the U.S. Brenda has also completed introductory aromatherapy courses from both Aromahead Institute and The School for Aromatic Studies, and is presently studying Aromatherapy for Natural Living at the Aromahead Institute.
+At the School for Aromatic Studies, she has completed the Essential Wellness Course and is currently working on certification in French Aromatic Medicine and French Aromatic Foundations, in addition to the Aromatic Scholars/Clinical Aromatherapy and Aromatherapy and Medicine for the Soul certification programs.

 Brenda is the author of the Young Living/DoTerra report, a 45 page comparison detailing the history, testing and quality standards of two leading essential companies, Young Living and DoTerra, which also includes an overview of Native American Nutritionals.
 Brenda is working on an updated and expanded version of this report which will include much new information and will also provide an overview of AMEO and some other popular essential oils companies.
 She is an Independent Distributor of Young Living Essential Oils.